Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Line search and dust continuum emission

-We extend the line search to the tapered data cubes and those with wider velocity channel widths, in case the \oiii\ line is extended or very broad.
-We visually inspect the data cubes at adjacent positions of the source.
-We find a moderately-extended $\sim 5 \sigma$ feature at $0\farcs5$ north-east of the JWST source at $\sim258.7$~GHz, which would correspond to $z = 12.1$, assuming it is associated with the \oiii88\,$\mu$m line (which is within the expected range of the current photometric redshift constraints).
-At this redshift, the position offset (which is larger than the expected absolute astrometric accuracy of $<0\farcs1$) would corresponds to a physical offset of $\sim 1.5$~kpc.
-The full 30\,GHz spectrum at this position is shown in Figure \ref{fig:spectrum}, while a zoomed in version can be seen in Figure~\ref{fig:tentativeline}.
-The moment-zero map is represented as magenta contours in Figure~\ref{fig:stamps}.
-This tentative line has a relatively wide velocity width ($\sim 400$~km/s), and it spatially extends across $0\farcs4$.
-Using the {\sc emcee} Monte Carlo fitting tool \citep{emcee2013}, we extract the tentative line properties, which is centered at $258.68 \pm 0.03$~GHz and has a total velocity-integrated line intensity of $0.193 \pm 0.036$~Jy~km/s, with a line full-width at half-maximum of $400 \pm 70$~km/s.
-If real, this tentative detection would imply a spectroscopic redshift of $z = 12.117\pm0.012$ and a line luminosity of $L_{\rm [OIII]}=9.0 \times{} 10^8$~L$_{\odot}$ (following \citealt{Solomon2005}).
+We find a moderately-extended $5.8 \sigma$ feature at $0\farcs5$ north-east of the JWST source at $\sim258.7$~GHz, which we associate with \oiii\,88 \,$\mu$m at $z = 12.1$.
+At this redshift, the position offset (which is larger than the expected absolute astrometric accuracy of $<0\farcs1$) corresponds to a physical offset of $\sim 1.5$~kpc.
+The full 30\,GHz spectrum at this position is shown in Figure \ref{fig:spectrum_oiii}, while a zoomed-in version of the line profile can be seen in Figure~\ref{fig:tentativeline}.
+This line feature spatially extends across $0\farcs4$.
+Using the {\sc emcee} Monte Carlo fitting tool \citep{emcee2013}, we extract the line properties, which is centered at $258.68 \pm 0.03$~GHz and has a total velocity-integrated line intensity of $0.193 \pm 0.036$~Jy~km/s, with a line full-width at half-maximum of $400 \pm 70$~km/s.
+The spectroscopic redshift associated with this line detection is $z = 12.117\pm0.001$ and the line luminosity is $L_{\rm [OIII]}=9.0 \times{} 10^8$~L$_{\odot}$ (following \citealt{Solomon2005}).

-Nevertheless, there are several possible reasons why this marginal detection may be spurious or not associated with our target.
-The first concern is the significance of the detection itself, while the other concerns are related to the physical offset and its large velocity width.